Recovery after breast reconstruction

-Once the dressings are removed, you can gently shower the wound with clean water.
+Your surgeon or nurse will tell you whether you should keep the area dry or if you can gently shower the wound with clean water.
 Pat the wound area dry with a clean towel – don’t rub it.
-Once the wound has healed you can bathe or shower as normal.
+Once the wound has healed, you can bathe or shower normally.
 Wash with lukewarm water and unperfumed soap, and rinse the wound well.

 At first, your new breast may be larger than your other breast.
 This is due to swelling, which can happen after surgery.
 Your breast will gradually get smaller over a few weeks or months.

-After any type of operation, you’re likely to experience some pain or discomfort.
-The level of pain women experience after breast reconstruction varies greatly.
+After any type of operation, you are likely to experience some pain or discomfort.
 Many women need painkillers for a few weeks after surgery.
-Make sure you ask for pain relieving medicines if you need them.
-In general, if your pain is well controlled you’ll recover more quickly after surgery.
+Make sure you ask for pain-relieving medicines, if you need them.
+In general, if your pain is controlled well, you’ll recover more quickly after surgery.

-How soon you can return to work depends on the type of work you do and on the type of operation you’ve had.
+How soon you can return to work depends on the type of work you do and on the type of operation you have had.
 In general, if your job doesn’t involve heavy manual work, you can go back to work sooner.
-But it’s important to remember that you’re likely to feel more tired than usual for a while.
+But, it’s important to remember that you’re likely to feel more tired than usual for a while.
 You may also find it difficult to concentrate fully at first.

-In general you can return to driving once you are able to use the gear lever and handbrake, and provided you could do an emergency stop or move the steering wheel suddenly if necessary.
+You can usually start driving again once you’re able to use the gear lever and handbrake, and provided you could do an emergency stop or move the steering wheel suddenly if necessary.
 Some women are able to drive within a few weeks of their surgery, while others find it takes longer.
 Insurance companies often have their own guidelines about when you can drive again after an operation, so you should check this with your car insurance company.

 It’s fine to have sex when you feel comfortable to do so.
 This will probably be a few weeks after your operation, but it may take longer.
 Just take things at your own pace and talk to your partner about any concerns you have.
 Your breast care nurse can also advise you.

 Your wound may feel itchy as it heals but it’s important not to scratch the healing skin.
 The itching will reduce as the wound heals.
-It usually takes about six weeks for the wounds to heal fully.
+It usually takes about six weeks for it to heal fully.